Our unique analysis of the bills Brown sponsored and cosponsored provides insight into his position in the House of Representatives.

 - H.R.
 11593 (95th): A bill to defer from income certain amounts deferred pursuant to State ...

 View All » (including bills from previous years)

-From Jan 1967 to Oct 1978, Brown missed 474 of 5,412 roll call votes, which is 8.8%.
-This is worse than the median of 8.0% among the lifetime records of representatives serving in Oct 1978.
+From Jan 1967 to Oct 1978, Brown missed 499 of 5,460 roll call votes, which is 9.1%.
+This is on par with the median of 8.8% among the lifetime records of representatives serving in Oct 1978.
 The chart below reports missed votes over time.

 The information on this page is originally sourced from a variety of materials, including:

 - United States Congressional Roll Call Voting Records, 1789-1990 by Howard L. Rosenthal and Keith T. Poole.